-Domestic Violence Task Force
+Domestic Violence Alliance

-Through fostering an atmosphere of cooperation and coordination within its diverse membership, the Task Force is tackling many challenging issues that impact the City’s victims of domestic violence.
+Through fostering an atmosphere of cooperation and coordination within its diverse membership, the Alliance is tackling many challenging issues that impact the City’s victims of domestic violence.
 Active committees include: DV Gang Nexus, Funding, LGBT DV Issues, Law Enforcement, Legislative Issues, and additional Ad-Hoc committees including one focusing on Elder Abuse.

 General meetings are held the second Monday of each month from 12:00 PM – 1:30 PM in City Hall East, Controller’s office conference room #351-A, 200 N. Main Street, Los Angeles, CA 90012.
 Please call (213) 808-8944 for more information.